Improve Your Wireless Connection

 There are lots of factors which can affect the performance of your router.
 Here are some:

-- 1Location is critical.Reasons such as this are why a wireless router should be located in the center of your house.
+- 1Reasons such as this are why a wireless router should be located in the center of your house.
 Optimize the performance of your wireless router.
 Place it as high as possible and away from possible interference.
 Also wireless router signals from neighboring sources can interfere with the signal.
 It is best to use an exclusive wireless channel to reduce the signal traffic.Advertisement

-- 2Which antenna is right?This means that the signal output by your internet router is sent across all directions, which is helpful if you want your WiFi to reach all the rooms of your house.
+- 2This means that the signal output by your internet router is sent across all directions, which is helpful if you want your WiFi to reach all the rooms of your house.
 The downside is that it has a short range.
 If you opt to buy and change the antenna to a directional antenna, then you can improve the signal and aim it where it's needed.
 Antennas such as this are called "high-gain".

-- 4It pays to DIY.There are lots of guides or ready-to-be-built reflectors on the internet.
+- 4There are lots of guides or ready-to-be-built reflectors on the internet.
 Homemade reflectors are usually made from materials such as foil and cardboard.
 One of the most common designs is of the parabolic satellite shape.
 These homemade antennas will increase your range and speed, but this usually varies from the quality of the reflector.

-- 11Let go of your old wireless protocols.Your high-performing new router cannot work as efficiently or as quickly when you connect it to an older protocol.
+- 11Your high-performing new router cannot work as efficiently or as quickly when you connect it to an older protocol.
 This will make the entire network to slow down.
 If you have a high-performing router, get it set to broadcast only with newer wireless modes.
 It is also ideal to upgrade their wireless cards, to hard-wire them rather than connect wirelessly to the router, and to use a mixed operation mode or a dual band router.
-Using dual band routers is like having two routers that can facilitate broadcasting in two separate wireless networks concurrently.Advertisement
+Using dual band routers is like having two routers that can facilitate broadcasting in two separate wireless networks concurrently.Let go of your old wireless protocols.Advertisement

 Most of the time, wireless connection is slow not because of the router itself, but because of its settings.
 Read the instruction manual and explore the setting tab.
 There are lots of ways to perk your signal.
 Buying additional products that can improve your wireless connection is possible.
 But you can achieve the same by effectively using the resources at hand if you know how.